cpmech/goga/README.md

 Some objects need to be initialised before usage.
 In this case, functions named `Init` have to be called (e.g. like `constructors`).

-Goga has several functions and _structures_.
-Checkout the **[developer's documentation](http://rawgit.com/cpmech/goga/master/doc/index.html)** to see what's available and how to call functions and methods.